top of page

 Applying to the program

 Thank you for your interest in the African Center for Aquatic Research and Education (ACARE)'s African Women in Science program.
 The objective of this program is to build the capacity of students and early-career women working on large lakes and freshwater issues, specifically those on the African Great Lakes and their basins.
-The program will run for approximately 10 months, starting in February and ending in November.
+The program will run for approximately 11 months, starting in January/February and ending in November.
 This program will include a one-month travel experience to North America, usually during May and June.

-1) You must meet ALL the following criteria of the program:
+You must meet ALL the following criteria of the program:

-• A woman between the ages of 25-40
+• A woman between the ages of 21-40

 • A national of one of the ten riparian countries of the African Great Lakes region (Burundi, DR Congo, Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Tanzania, Uganda, Zambia)